Do you really know the road rules?

 Advice in these circumstances include:

-• Use a car designed for right-hand drive
+• Use a left-hand drive car

 • Avoid heavy traffic areas